|Free trial||30 days|

-This tier is mostly beneficial to larger companies and organizations that need to correctly track all their projects, maintain greater inter-project and interdepartmental control, and significantly enhance the customizations of their project management processes.
+This tier is mostly beneficial to larger companies and organizations that need to correctly track all their projects, maintain greater inter-project and interdepartmental control and significantly enhance the customization of their project management processes.

 Asana offers an Enterprise plan that is customized to the needs of large enterprises.
 It delivers SAML, data export and deletion, user provisioning, custom branding and more.
 It is worth noting that this is the only plan that offers 24/7 support.
 However, its pricing information is not publicly available, meaning prospective users will have to contact Asana’s sales team for more information.

 Users have the option to import project data through a CSV file, email or Wufoo.
 CSV is the most popular import method, but Asana offers additional guidance on how to import data from other apps like Airtable, Google Sheets, monday.com, Trello, Smartsheet and Wrike.

 For our ongoing PM software review series, I was able to download our Google Sheets template as a CSV and upload it to the Asana space.
 From there, I saw a clean preview of the project data and double-checked it before I confirmed the import.